Hawaiian monk seal: Etymology

 Known to native Hawaiians as ʻIlio-holo-i-ka-uaua, or "dog that runs in rough water", its scientific name is from Hugo Schauinsland, a German scientist who discovered a skull on Laysan Island in 1899.
-Its common name comes from short hairs on its head, said to resemble a monk.
+Its common name, and the first element of its scientific name, comes from short hairs on its head, said to resemble a monk.
 It is the official state mammal of Hawaii.

 Description

-Its grey coat, white belly, and slender physique distinguish them from their cousin, the harbor seal (Phoca vitulina).
+Its grey coat, white belly, and slender physique distinguish them from the distantly related harbor seal (Phoca vitulina).
 The monk seal's physique is ideal for hunting its prey: fish, lobster, octopus and squid in deep water coral beds.
 When it is not hunting and eating, it generally basks on the sandy beaches and volcanic rock of the Northwest Hawaiian Islands.

 The Hawaiian monk seal is part of the family Phocidae, being named so for its characteristic lack of external ears and inability to rotate its hind flippers under the body.
 The Hawaiian monk seal has a relatively small, flat head with large black eyes, eight pairs of teeth, and short snouts with the nostril on top of the snout and vibrissae on each side.
 The nostrils are small vertical slits which close when the seal dives underwater.
 Additionally, their slender, torpedo-shaped body and hind flippers allow them to be very agile swimmers.

 Adult males are 300 to 400 lb in weight and 7 ft in length while adult females tend to be, on average, slightly larger, at 400 to 600 lb and 8 ft in length.
 When monk seal pups are born, they average 30 to 40 lb and 40 in in length.
 As they nurse for approximately six weeks, they grow considerably, eventually weighing between 150 and 200 lb by the time they are weaned, while the mother loses up to 300 lb.

 Monk seals, like elephant seals, shed their hair and the outer layer of their skin in an annual catastrophic molt.
 During the most active period of the molt, about 10 days for the Hawaiian monk seal, the seal remains on the beach.
 The hair, generally dark gray on the dorsal side and lighter silver ventrally, gradually changes color through the year with exposure to atmospheric conditions.
 Sunlight and seawater cause the dark gray to become brown and the light silver to become yellow-brown, while long periods of time spent in the water can also promote algae growth, giving many seals a green tinge.
 The juvenile coat of the monk seal, manifest in a molt by the time a pup is weaned is silver-gray; pups are born with black pelage.
 Many Hawaiian monk seals sport scars from shark attacks or entanglements with fishing gear.
 Maximum life expectancy is 25 to 30 years.